whatsyourask/ctf/VulnHub/Warzone: 3/README.md

 ### kerberos

 I don't know what to gather from it.
-Moreover, I don't want to use metasploit.
+Moreover, I don't want to use Metasploit.

 ## Threat modeling

-Definitely, here the attack vector is `alienclient.jar` file which we can decompile and use with the right credential.
+Here the attack vector is the `alienclient.jar` file which we can decompile and use with the right credential.

 ## Vulnerability analysis

-Again, here is information leakage through misconfiguration of ftp.
-It gives us an ability to modify client-side application.
+Again, here is information leakage through the misconfiguration of ftp.
+It gives us the ability to modify the client-side application.
 That leads to remote code execution.

 ## Exploitation